 Amazon's Lord of the Rings TV series cast

 The show's lead character Beldor will be played by Robert Aramayo.
 Robert played a young Ned Stark in Game of Thrones and more recently Rob in Netflix's Behind Her Eyes.
 Aramayo's role was originally offered to Will Poulter (Midsommar), but Poulter reportedly had to step away from the project due to scheduling conflicts.

 Meanwhile, Years and Years star Maxim Baldry has been cast “in a significant role” and Joseph Mawle – who also starred in Game of Thrones as Ned Stark's brother Benjen - has also been cast, with rumors circulating that he is set to play the show's main antagonist, Oren.

 Meanwhile, Welsh actor Owain Arthur (A Confession), Nazanin Boniadi (Homeland), and Cynthia Addai-Robinson (Power) have also signed on.

 Other stars include Ismael Cruz Córdova (Ray Donovan), Markella Kavenagh (The Cry), Ema Horvath (Don’t Look Deeper), Megan Richards (Wanderlust), Dylan Smith (Maze Runner), Charlie Vickers (Medici), Daniel Weyman (Silent Witness) and screen newcomers Tyroe Muhafidin and Sophia Nomvete will also appear.

-Australian actor Tom Budge (whose role has not been disclosed) was signed on for the Amazon project, but he revealed in March 2021 that he'd exited the project.
+Australian actor Tom Budge (whose role has not been disclosed) was attached to the show, but he revealed in March 2021 that he'd exited the project.